 Tips to Go Green at Home

 One of the skills I bring to Tracy Lynn Studio as the new in-house architect is my LEED certification.
 If you aren’t familiar with LEED, it stands for Leadership in Energy and Environmental Design.
 I earned this endorsement when I was designing buildings for the military, but those larger concepts can be applied to individual residences as well to save you money and preserve our precious resources.

-Here are a few ways you can apply eco-friendly strategies to your home:
+Here are a few ways you can apply eco-friendly design strategies to your home:

 * Incorporate low-flow water fixtures to use less water and lower your water and electric bills.